sherifabdlnaby/kubephp/README.md

 Post Installation scripts should be configured in `composer.json` in the `post-install-cmd` [part](https://getcomposer.org/doc/articles/scripts.md#command-events).

-However, Sometimes, some packages has commands that need to be run on startup, that are not compatible with composer, provided in the image a shell script `post-deployment.sh`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/docker/post-deployment.sh) that will be executed after deployment.
+However, Sometimes, some packages have commands that need to be run on startup, that are not compatible with composer, provided in the image a shell script `post-deployment.sh`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/docker/post-deployment.sh) that will be executed after deployment.
 Special about this file that it comes loaded with all OS Environment variables **as well as defaults from `.env` and `.env.${APP_ENV}` files.** so it won't need a special treatment handling parameters.

 > It is still discouraged to be used if it's possible to run these commands using composer scripts.